harshaltilay/TabLayoutHelper/README.md

-# TabLayoutHelper
+# TabLayoutHelper.kt
-A simple way to work with com.google.android.material.tabs.TabLayout
+A simple way to work with existing com.google.android.material.tabs.TabLayout

 ### How to use ?